Gempack: Main features

 log changes) the coefficients of the linearized system are usually very simple functions of database value flows.

 Computer algebra is used at this point to greatly reduce (by substitution) the size of the system.
-Then it is solved by multistep methods such as the Euler method, midpoint method or Gragg's modified Midpoint method.
-These all require solution of a large system of linear equations; accomplished by sparse matrix techniques.
-Richardson extrapolation is used to improve accuracy.
+Then it is solved by multistep methods such as the Euler method, midpoint method, Gragg's modified Midpoint method and Runge–Kutta methods.
+These all require solution of a large system of linear equations, which is accomplished by sparse matrix techniques.
+Richardson extrapolation may be used to improve accuracy.
 The final result is an accurate solution of the original non-linear equations.

 This linearized approach, originally devised to solve medium-sized CGE models on early computers, has since proved capable (on modern computers) of solving very large models.
 Additionally it has lent itself to some interesting extensions, such as: a Gaussian quadrature method of estimating confidence intervals for model results from known distributions of shock or parameter values; a way to formulate inequality constraints or non-differentiable equations as complementarities; and a technique to decompose changes in model variables due to several shocks into components due to each individual shock.

 The underlying numerical approach is complemented by several GUI programs that: ease viewing of large multidimensional arrays often found in CGE databases; manage complex (e.g., multi-period) simulations; and allow interactive exploration and explanation of simulation results.